thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 Connector configuration is a JSON file that contains information about how to connect to external MQTT broker, what topics to use when subscribing to data feed and how to process the data.
-Let's review the format of the configuration file using example below.
+Let's review the format of the configuration file using the example below.

 <b>Example of MQTT Connector config file.</b>

-Example listed below will connect to MQTT broker in a local network deployed on server with IP 192.168.1.100.
+The example listed below will connect to MQTT broker in a local network deployed on server with IP 192.168.1.100.
 Connector will use basic MQTT auth using username and password.
-Then, connector will subscribe to a list of topics using topic filters from mapping section.
-See more info in a description below.
+Then, connector will subscribe to a list of topics using topic filters from the mapping section.
+See more info in the description below.

 {% capture mqttConf %}